 The following explains the privacy and data practices at Return Path, Inc. (“Return Path”, “We”, “Us”, or “Our”).
-After you read it, if you have any questions please contact the Return Path Privacy Office by using this simple online form and submitting a ticket under privacy department.
+After you read it, if you have any questions please contact the Return Path Privacy Office by emailing us at email@example.com and submitting a ticket under privacy department.
 We’ll be glad to help.

 - The Organization Collecting Information at This Website